copypastel/copyblog/attractions/MephistoAndWithPrefix.markdown

 1. Do the installation get it running.
 2. Edit `app/views/layouts/application.html.erb` and change line 9 from: `<script type="text/javascript">Mephisto.root = '<%= relative_url_root %>'; <%= init_mephisto_authenticity_token %></script>` to `<script type="text/javascript">Mephisto.root = '<%= h(relative_url_root) %>'; <%= init_mephisto_authenticity_token %></script>`.
 Note the h() around relative_url_root.
 This would have caused problems when accessing admin once you are setup.
+3. Edit `app/views/layoust/simple.html.erb` and do the same thing.
 4. Setup apache in `/etc/httpd/conf/extra/httpd-vhosts.conf` with the following:

     <VirtualHost *:80>